 - Practice: The world might sound just a little bit different once you get your hearing aids.
 And it might take some time for your ears to adjust–especially when it comes to the spoken word.
 There are many exercises (reading along with an audiobook or watching your favorite movie with the closed captions on) that can help you get the hang of this a little more quickly.

 - Get the right fit: Hearing aids are designed to fit your ears well.
 You’ll definitely want to discuss your fit with your hearing specialist right off the bat–but you’ll also want to see your hearing specialist for follow-up fittings to make sure everything is working properly and get the fit just right.
 You may also want to consider a custom fit hearing aid for maximum comfort and effectiveness.

 Making Your Hearing Aids More Comfortable

 Your hearing aids might feel a little uncomfortable for the first few days or weeks.
-But the more quickly you adjust to your new hearing aids, the more quickly they’ll become a comfortable part of your everyday life.
+But the more quickly you adjust to your new hearing aids, the faster they’ll become a comfortable part of your everyday life.
 Wearing them every day is crucial to make that transition work.

-Soon all you will have to think about is what you hear–not how you’re hearing it.
+Soon all you will have to think about is what you hear–not how you hear it.